National Television Awards among events postponed as national mourning begins - NewsBreak

 “As a mark of respect, all activity for the Fourth Plinth will be temporarily paused for the period of national mourning and the unveiling of the new sculpture by Samson Kambalu planned for Wednesday September 14 2022 will be rescheduled.”

-The BBC’s Last Night Of The Proms, scheduled to take place on Saturday September 10, was previously cancelled as a mark of respect.

-Luxury fashion brand Burberry confirmed to the PA news agency that its Spring/Summer 2023 runway show at London Fashion Week, due to take place on Saturday September 17, would no longer go ahead.

-Raf Simons has also reportedly cancelled its show at LFW, which is due to run from September 16 to 20.
+Luxury fashion brands Burberry and Raf Simons have also reportedly cancelled their runway shows at London Fashion Week which is due to run from September 16 to 20.

 Comments / 0